discoproject/disco/doc/howto/worker.rst

    Report a failed input or transient error to Disco.

    The worker can send a `ERROR` message with a payload containing the error message as a string.
-Disco should respond with an `'OK'`.
+This message will terminate the worker, but not the job.
+The current task will be retried by Disco.
+See also the information above for the `END` message.

 .. _FATAL: